apatel3112/Lazor-Project/README.md

   lazor positions, and tested to see if the lazor posiions matched the lazor targets.
 If not the function continues to the next iteration

-  The solution if then save to a text file and an image of the solved board is generated.
+  The solution is then save to a text file and an image of the solved board is generated.